AleksandaPrpa/Entrance-Exam-Points-Calculator/README.md

 Supported faculties include:

-ETF – School of Electrical Engineering, University of Belgrade
+• ETF – School of Electrical Engineering, University of Belgrade

-FON – Faculty of Organizational Sciences, University of Belgrade
+• FON – Faculty of Organizational Sciences, University of Belgrade

+• MATF – Faculty of Mathematics, University of Belgrade

+• GRF – Faculty of Civil Engineering, University of Belgrade

 These institutions typically follow the 20-task model, where each task is graded with whole numbers and contributes equally to the final entrance exam score.
+In some cases, specific negative marking rules may apply (e.g., MATF and GRF).